jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ### Part3-3-2

-Implement 2-bit by 2-bit multiplier using a ROM.
+Implement a 2-bit by 2-bit multiplier using a ROM.
 Output the product in binary on four LEDs.

-Create and add the Verilog module with two 2-bit inputs (a, b), a 4-bit product output using ROM and $readmemb system task.
+Create and add the Verilog module with two 2-bit inputs (a, b), and a 4-bit product output using ROM and $readmemb system task.

 **lab3_3_2.v**